Introduction

 Product Performance Comparison

 Compared with traditional liquid batteries, semi-solid batteries have higher energy density.
 The current material system of liquid lithium batteries is gradually reaching the upper limit.
-The solid-state electrolytes can match high-energy cathode (high-nickel cathode material, nickel-manganese spinel cathode material, etc.) and metal lithium metal anode, greatly increasing the theoretical energy density up to 500Wh/kg from 350Wh/kg for liquid electrolyte lithium-ion batteries.
-The electrochemical window of all-solid-state batteries can reach more than 5V, which is higher than that of liquid lithium batteries (4.2V).
+Solid-state electrolyte can match high-energy NCM cathode material.
+Lithium metal anode, greatly increases the theoretical energy density up to 500Wh/kg from 350Wh/kg for liquid electrolyte lithium-ion batteries.
+The electrochemical window of all-solid-state batteries can exceed 5V, which is higher than that of liquid lithium batteries (4.2V).

 Commercialisation